francesco-innocenti/Neuro_AI_Papers/README.md

-# Neuro-AI Papers 🧠💻
+# Neuro-AI repository 🧠💻
-This is a repository for research papers at the intersection between computational neuroscience and machine learning, a field also known as neuroscience-inspired AI or simply neuro-AI.
+This is a repository for books and papers at the intersection between computational neuroscience and machine learning, a field also known as neuroscience-inspired AI or simply neuro-AI.
 The papers are organised in the following sections:

 * [Motivation](#Motivation)